qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Band rendering
 ..............

-QGIS can render raster layers in three different ways:
+QGIS renders raster layers -dependent on the datatype- in four different ways:

 #.
-Multi band color - three bands from the image will be rendered, each band
-   representing the red, green or blue component that will be used to create a color image.
-You can choose several :guilabel:`Contrast enhancement` methods:
-   'No enhancement', 'Stretch to MinMax', 'Stretch and clip to MinMax' and 'Clip to min max'
+Multiband color - if the file comes as a multi band with several bands (e.g. a satellite image
+   with several bands)
 #.
-Paletted - here you can create individual colormaps for the raster file
+Paletted - if a single band file comes with an indexed palette (e.g. a ...)
 #.
-Single band gray- one band of the image will be rendered as gray
+Singleband gray- (one band of) the image will be rendered as gray, QGIS will choose this renderer
+   if the file neither has multi bands, nor has an indexed palette nor has a continous palette (e.g. a ...)
 #.
-Single band pseudocolour -
+Singleband pseudocolor - this renderer is for files with a continuous palette, e.g. the file
+   has got a color map (e.g. a ...)

+**Multiband color**

+three bands from the image will be rendered, each band representing the red, green or blue component that will be used to create a color image.
+You can choose several :guilabel:`Contrast enhancement` methods:
+'No enhancement', 'Stretch to MinMax', 'Stretch and clip to MinMax' and 'Clip to min max'.
+This selection offers you a wide range of options to modify the appearance of your rasterlayer.
 Within both render types you can invert the color output using the
-|checkbox| :guilabel:`Invert color map` checkbox.

-**Multi band color**

-This selection offers you a wide range of options to modify the appearance of your rasterlayer.
-For example you could switch color-bands from the standard RGB-order to something else.
+|checkbox| :guilabel:`Invert color map` checkbox.For example you could switch color-bands from the
+standard RGB-order to something else.

 Also scaling of colors are available.